 Respect for living things

 No matter how off-grid and into-the-wild you’ve gone, you’re not alone.
 The wilderness teems with life and everything has its place within a delicate biosphere.
 Don’t disturb the local wildlife, even out of benign curiosity.
 Just look – get a photograph if you see something special – but don’t interfere.
+Remember, take nothing but photos.

 This is a broad one, which starts before the trailhead (with good planning) and extends far beyond it.
 At the outset of an adventure, when considering where to leave your vehicle (if you have one – extra kudos if you’ve managed to get there by public transport), don’t block other people’s access and give them a reason to impact the environment by taking alternative routes.
 While on the trail and setting up camp, constantly consider the consequences of your presence and try not to negatively impact wildlife or the experience of other visitors in terms of everything from making unnecessary noise to reckless toileting and careless habitat damage.

 Avoid exploring in large gangs – split up into smaller groups and rendezvous at picnic spots along the way.
 Use a tent proportional to your requirements, which has an appropriate profile (not something the size of the Taj Mahal covered in lurid colours, which will be a blot on the landscape while it’s up).
+If you're alone, a one-person tent will suffice and a 2-person tent is the maximum size you could ever need.

 After your adventure, clean your boots and poles before visiting different areas – otherwise you can spread damaging pathogens damaging to local flora.